 Cotswolds House Hotel & Spa.
 It’s the perfect place to visit at least once a year when there’s a chill in the air.
 Lured by sandy coloured brick buildings, quaint villages, and boutique shops – Chipping Campden is the perfect escape from the daily grind.

-When posting about the Cotswold House Hotel & Spa on my social feeds, I was surprised by the number of people who have already visited here, with numerous people saying ‘I’ve been there, it’s amazing‘ or ‘I love that place, I can’t wait to go back‘.
+When posting about the Cotswold House Hotel & Spa on socials, I was surprised by the number of people who have already visited here, with numerous people saying: ‘I’ve been there, it’s amazing‘ or ‘I love that place, I can’t wait to go back‘.
 I didn’t realise the place was so popular.
 More fool me.
 The hotel stretches across a row of four properties with a private car park in the back, so there’s no need to find loose change or worry about parking tickets whilst here.
 Featuring 28 luxurious bedrooms, as well as boasting hot tub cottages, the hotel offers diners both the option of a laid-back ‘Bistro On The Square’ or a more fine dining experience at the ‘Fig Restaurant’.

 Gorgeous, modern styling offsets original features of wooden beams, spiral staircases and log fires inside the main lobby.
 Once inside the reception, you’re guaranteed friendly customer service, swift check ins, and if visiting in the colder months – a roaring log fire cocooned by luscious chairs and sofas.
 Unbeknown to us, our room was ready by the time we arrived at 1PM even though we were told check-in was from 3PM.
 A welcoming receptionist kindly picked up my suitcase and carried it for me.
 I didn’t realise until we were shown out of the main hotel building that we were in for a complete and utter surprise.